TL;DR — Key Takeaways

 Market Size & Growth

-- The global gig economy is valued between $455 billion and $646 billion (World Bank, Business Research Insights)
+- The global gig economy is valued between $455 billion and $646 billion in 2026 (World Bank, Business Research Insights)

 - Annual growth rates are between 16% and 17%, outpacing most traditional industries (Fortunly)